Polyester (film): Plot

-Lu-Lu goes to a clinic for an abortion, but anti-abortion picketers attack her.
-She returns home and tries to induce a miscarriage, causing Francine to call an unwed mothers' home.
-Two nuns transport Lu-Lu to a Catholic home.
-Bo-Bo and his friend, who have come to trash the Fishpaw house on Halloween night, shoot La Rue, but she retrieves the gun and shoots Bo-Bo dead.
-After Lu-Lu flees the unwed mothers' home, she returns home to find Bo-Bo's dead body and is so distraught that she attempts suicide.
-Francine comes home and faints after witnessing her daughter's suicide attempt—and the apparent suicide by hanging of the family dog, Bonkers, based on a suicide note left near the dog's dangling body.
+Lu-Lu goes to an abortion clinic, but anti-abortion picketers harass her.
+She returns home and tries to induce a miscarriage, causing Francine to place her in the care of a Catholic unwed mothers' home.

+Bo-Bo and his friend, who have come to trash the Fishpaw house on Halloween, shoot La Rue, but she retrieves the gun and shoots Bo-Bo dead.
+After Lu-Lu flees the unwed mothers' home, she returns home to find Bo-Bo's body and is so distraught that she attempts suicide.
+Francine faints after witnessing her daughter's suicide attempt—and the apparent suicide by hanging of the family dog Bonkers, based on a suicide note left near the dog's dangling body.

-Some time later, Francine's life begins to look up.
-Dexter is released from jail, having been rehabilitated.
-Lu-Lu suffers a miscarriage from her suicide attempt and is contrite about her past, becoming an artistic flower child who embraces macramé.
-Francine quits drinking, confronts and rebukes her mother, and finds new romance with Todd Tomorrow.
+A rehabilitated Dexter is released from jail and becomes an artist specializing in paintings of feet.
+Lulu suffers a miscarriage from her suicide attempt and is contrite about her past, becoming an artistic flower child who embraces macramé.
+Francine quits drinking, confronts and rebukes her mother, and finds new romance with Todd Tomorrow, who runs an art-house drive-in theater.
 Todd proposes marriage to an elated Francine, but she soon discovers that Todd and La Rue are romantically involved and conspiring to embezzle her divorce settlement, drive her insane and sell her children into prostitution.

 Elmer and Sandra break into the house to murder Francine, but Dexter and Lu-Lu kill them: Dexter steps on Sandra's foot, causing her to accidentally shoot Elmer, and Lu-Lu uses her macramé to strangle Sandra.
-When Cuddles and her German chauffeur and fiancé Heintz arrive, their car runs over La Rue and Todd, killing them.
-The film concludes with a happy ending for Francine, her children, and newlyweds Cuddles and Heintz.
+When Cuddles arrives with her German chauffeur/fiancé Heintz, their car runs over La Rue and Todd, killing them.
+Francine embraces her children while Cuddles and Heintz kiss.